lttb/redis-key-watcher/README.md

-# Redis Key Watcher
+# Redis Watcher

-With Redis Keiy Watcher you can create health-checkers and reporters for scalable microservices and handle service crashes (yield up tasks that were running on the crashed worker, etc.)
+With Redis Watcher you can create health-checkers and reporters for scalable microservices and handle service crashes (yield up tasks that were running on the crashed worker, etc.)